 Esri featured content

 ArcGIS Companion is a native mobile app for iOS and Android that provides access to your ArcGIS organization, content, and profile.
-Use the app to search, browse, and manage ArcGIS content, members, and groups, and to share and collaborate with others.
+Use the app to search, browse, and manage ArcGIS content, members, and groups, and to share and collaborate.
 With Companion, you choose where you want to open items such as maps, scenes, apps, and layers.
-For example, you can open web maps in Explorer for ArcGIS.
+For example, you can open web maps in ArcGIS Explorer.
 Discover the most popular and up-to-date content in your organization and stay informed with the latest Esri news, blogs, and tweets.
 Administrators can perform common tasks such as resetting member passwords, enabling and disabling members, updating user profiles, adding members to the portal, assigning groups to members, and changing roles.

 To get started, install ArcGIS Companion on your mobile device from the following:

 Encrypting sensitive information is the primary reason to use HTTPS.
 HTTPS uses Transport Layer Security (TLS) or Secure Sockets Layer (SSL) encryption protocols that provide secure communication across networks.
 ArcGIS uses TLS, which is a more recent and secure encryption protocol than SSL.
 When you send information over the internet using HTTPS in your URL address, only the intended recipient can understand the information.
 This encryption is important because the information you send over the internet is usually passed between many computers before it gets to the destination server.
 Any computer between you and the server can see sensitive information, such as passwords, if the information is not encrypted with a valid TLS or SSL certificate.
 When a valid TLS or SSL certificate is used, the information becomes unreadable to everyone except the server where you are sending the information.
 This protects it from malicious activity such as identity theft.